 Community Canopy Program – In partnership with the Arbor Day Foundation, this program connects Toronto residents with free trees through an online mapping tool that provides information on where to plant a tree on a specific property.

-The City is exploring and seeking public feedback on opportunities for new or expanded stormwater management incentives (subsidies or grants) to reduce basement flooding risks and stormwater runoff on private property.
+The City reviewed opportunities for new or expanded stormwater management incentives (subsidies or grants) to reduce basement flooding risks and stormwater runoff on private property.

 Green Infrastructure

-The City is seeking public feedback on green infrastructure features that would be of interest to property owners for potential new incentives (subsidy or grant) from the City.
+As part of the consultation, the City gathered public feedback on green infrastructure features that would be of interest to property owners for potential new incentives (subsidy or grant) from the City.

-Rain gardens and bioretention units are sunken planting beds with highly permeable and nutrient-rich soils that collect, absorb and treat runoff from roof downspouts, driveways and parking areas.
+Rain gardens and bioretention units: sunken planting beds with highly permeable and nutrient-rich soils that collect, absorb and treat runoff from roof downspouts, driveways and parking areas.

-Soakaway pits are underground storage systems that receive runoff on a property and allow it to absorbed into the ground.
+Soakaway pits: underground storage systems that receive runoff on a property and allow it to absorbed into the ground.
 They are typically lined with geotextile fabric and are filled with granular stone or other materials that allow water to travel through the pit.

-Pavement removal is the removal of impermeable pavement such as concrete walkways, patios and other landscaping, and replacement with soft surfaces like grass or native vegetation.
+Pavement removal: replacement of concrete walkways, patios and other landscaping with soft surfaces like grass or native vegetation.

-Permeable pavement refers to hard surfaces such as permeable interlocking pavers and porous asphalt or concrete that allow stormwater to seep into or between the paving materials and be absorbed into the ground.
+Permeable pavement: interlocking pavers and porous asphalt or concrete that allow stormwater to seep into or between the paving materials and be absorbed into the ground.

 Both pavement removal and permeable pavement help reduce runoff and filter pollutants in stormwater runoff.

-Rain barrels are typically plastic barrels that collect and temporarily store runoff that flows off a home or building roof downspout.
+Rain barrels: collect and temporarily store runoff that flows off a home or building roof downspout.
 The rainwater collected in the rain barrel can be reused for watering plants and landscaping on the property.